 Fanservice: Very subtly.
 While they've taken them out of the action, Julie and Runo aren't completely gone in New Vestroia, and any time Mira is seen from the side, it will inevitably be from the right side with the knee-high boot.
 Marketing to children while including some Turn On Tropes... well played, Sega/Spinmaster.

-Fabia, Ren and Jake both have many moments throughout Gundalian Invaders.
+Fabia, Ren and Jake all have many moments throughout Gundalian Invaders.

 From Bad to Worse: When they delete Bakugan Interspace in an attempt to kill Mag Mel, he makes it to Earth with his army anyway.
 Oh, and Razenoid evolved!